-The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in November 2011 and July 2015.
+The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in November 2011 and July 2015.
 Both the GX1 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GX1 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.
+The GX1 has a resolution of 15.8 megapixels, whereas the GX8 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (32 percent) than the Panasonic GX1.
 Moreover, the GX8 is substantially heavier (53 percent) than the GX1.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the GX1 does not feature any corresponding weather-sealing.